franBec/springBootStarterTemplate/README.md

 # Spring Boot Starter Template
 _by [PollitoDev](https://pollitodev.netlify.app/)_

-Starting point for future projects, designed to embrace Component-Driven Development (CDD) practices.
+springBootStarterTemplate is a starting point for future projects, designed to embrace Component-Driven Development (CDD) practices.
 It encapsulates essential dependencies and best-practice boilerplates.

+It has two branches:

+- **feature/provider-gen**: satisfies
+  - _"A microservice complies at least with one contract, playing the provider role."_
+  - The zero scenario of "_A microservice can play the consumer role in zero, one, or many contracts._"
+- **feature/consumer-gen**: an extension of feature/provider-gen, which satisfies everything stated there plus
+  - The one or many scenarios of "_A microservice can play the consumer role in zero, one, or many contracts._"

+## springBootStarterTemplate -> feature/provider-gen

 Let's do a run of each relevant file content.